diku-dk/ap-e2024-pub/week4/README.md

 any output to `stdout`, returning it as a list of strings (and also returns the result of the computation itself).

-We can use `testIO` to test an IO-based intepretation of a `Print`-expression like so:
+We can use `testIO` to test an IO-based interpretation of a `Print`-expression like so:

 ```hs